<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 • Example test cases that show how you can attempt to match the case to the best role

 Once you wrap up your annual access audit, you’ll need to consider how you implement the changes.
-At this point in the process, many enterprise organizations seek the help of a Dynamic Access Management (DAM) platform (like ours 😎) to help manage all of that access.
+At this point in the process, many enterprise organizations seek the help of a Zero Trust Privileged Access Management (PAM) platform (like ours 😎) to help manage all of that access.
 We can implement and execute the necessary changes based on your findings.
 Think of us as your seasoned guide to editing access; a knowledgeable and experienced local who knows the environment like the back of their hand.
 Book a demo.

 About the Author